-Stoofpeertjes can be served as a side-dish to a beef entrée, or as dessert with some yogurt or hangop.
-It is easy to make and, if you have any leftover cranberry sauce and a bottom of red wine from Thanksgiving, I'd be sure to give it a try.
+Stoofpeertjes can be served as a side-dish to a beef or pork entrée, or as dessert with some yogurt or hangop.
+It is easy to make and, if you have any leftover cranberry sauce or red currant jelly and a bottle of red wine from Thanksgiving, I'd be sure to give it a try.
 These pears will be a beautiful addition to your Christmas dinner table.

-Simmer for about forty minutes, turning the pears over occassionally, but don't simmer them past their point as you want the fruit to remain whole.
-Remove the pears carefully as the fruit will be soft, then reduce the sauce or thicken with some cornstarch.
+Simmer for about forty minutes, turning the pears over occasionally, but don't simmer them past their point as you want the fruit to remain whole.
+Remove the pears carefully as the fruit will be soft.
+If you used berry jam, strain and discard the seeds out of the liquid, then reduce it or thicken with some cornstarch (mix corn starch with a little bit of cold water to make a slurry, and stir into hot juice, bring up to boil for a minute while stirring).
 Pour the sauce over the pears.
 This dish can be served warm or cold.

 heel lekker met zitroen sgil egt een aan radar voor al lekker bei het eis